micposso/react-firebase-tut/README.md

 # react-firebase-tut
-This is a tutorial for the lation web developers meetup
+This is a tutorial for the lationo web developers meetup